cathesposito/to-do-list-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## From clone
+Look at the files and folder of the project
+Delete node_modules folder and package-lock.json file if exists

 ## Available Scripts

 In the project directory, you can run:

+## `npm install`
+npm install # this will create node_modules folder and package-lock.json

 ### `npm start`